2013 Standards | Introduction | Attribute Standards | Performance Standards | Glossary

-The Standards are principles-focused, mandatory requirements consisting of:
+The Standards are a set of principles-based, mandatory requirements consisting of:

-Statements of basic requirements for the professional practice of internal auditing and for evaluating the effectiveness of performance, which are internationally applicable at organizational and individual levels.
+- Statements of core requirements for the professional practice of internal auditing and for evaluating the effectiveness of performance that are internationally applicable at organizational and individual levels.

-Interpretations, which clarify terms or concepts within the Statements.
+- Interpretations clarifying terms or concepts within the Standards.

-The Standards employ terms that have been given specific meanings that are included in the Glossary.
-Specifically, the Standards use the word "must" to specify an unconditional requirement and the word "should" where conformance is expected unless, when applying professional judgment, circumstances justify deviation.
+The Standards employ terms as defined specifically in the Glossary.
+To understand and apply the Standards correctly, it is necessary to consider the specific meanings from the Glossary.
+Furthermore, the Standards use the word “must” to specify an unconditional requirement and the word “should” where conformance is expected unless, when applying professional judgment, circumstances justify deviation.

-The structure of the Standards is divided between Attribute and Performance Standards.
+The Standards comprise two main categories: Attribute and Performance Standards.
 Attribute Standards address the attributes of organizations and individuals performing internal auditing.
-The Performance Standards describe the nature of internal auditing and provide quality criteria against which the performance of these services can be measured.
-The Attribute and Performance Standards are also provided to apply to all internal audit services.
+Performance Standards describe the nature of internal auditing and provide quality criteria against which the performance of these services can be measured.
+Attribute and Performance Standards apply to all internal audit services.

-Implementation Standards are also provided to expand upon the Attribute and Performance Standards, by providing the requirements applicable to assurance (A) or consulting (C) activities.
+Implementation Standards expand upon the Attribute and Performance Standards by providing the requirements applicable to assurance (.A) or consulting (.C) services.

-Assurance services involve the internal auditor's objective assessment of evidence to provide an independent opinion or conclusions regarding an entity, operation, function, process, system, or other subject matter.
-The nature and scope of the assurance engagement are determined by the internal auditor.
-There are generally three parties involved in assurance services: (1) the person or group directly involved with the entity, operation, function, process, system, or other subject matter - the process owner, (2) the person or group making the assessment - the internal auditor, and (3) the person or group using the assessment - the user.
+Assurance services involve the internal auditor’s objective assessment of evidence to provide opinions or conclusions regarding an entity, operation, function, process, system, or other subject matters.
+The nature and scope of an assurance engagement are determined by the internal auditor.
+Generally, three parties are participants in assurance services: (1) the person or group directly involved with the entity, operation, function, process, system, or other subject matter — the process owner, (2) the person or group making the assessment — the internal auditor, and (3) the person or group using the assessment — the user.

-The Standards apply to individual internal auditors and internal audit activities.
-All internal auditors are accountable for conforming with the Standards related to individual objectivity, proficiency, and due professional care.
-In addition, internal auditors are accountable for conforming with the Standards, which are relevant to the performance of their job responsibilities.
-Chief audit executives are accountable for overall conformance with the Standards.
+The Standards apply to individual internal auditors and the internal audit activity.
+All internal auditors are accountable for conforming with the standards related to individual objectivity, proficiency, and due professional care and the standards relevant to the performance of their job responsibilities.
+Chief audit executives are additionally accountable for the internal audit activity’s overall conformance with the Standards.

 The review and development of the Standards is an ongoing process.
-The Internal Audit Standards Board engages in extensive consultation and discussion prior to issuing the Standards.
+The International Internal Audit Standards Board engages in extensive consultation and discussion before issuing the Standards.
 This includes worldwide solicitation for public comment through the exposure draft process.
-All exposure drafts are posted on The IIA's website as well as being distributed to all IIA Institutes.
+All exposure drafts are posted on The IIA’s website as well as being distributed to all IIA institutes.